wada811/DependencyProperty/README.md

 }
 ```

-- If You want to define dependency as singleton, you can define property as lazy.
+- If You want to define dependency as singleton, you can use lazy.
-- If You want to define dependency as not singleton, you can define property as getter.
+- If You want to define dependency as not singleton, you can use getter.
-- If You want to define dependency using parameters, you can define property as function.
+- If You want to define dependency using parameters, you can use function.

 ### Resolve dependencies

-You can resolve dependency by delegated property using below extension methods.
+You can resolve dependency by delegated property using the following extension methods.

 - `fun <T: DependencyModule, R> Application.dependency<T, R>(resolve: (T) -> R): Lazy<R>`
 - `fun <T: DependencyModule, R> FragmentActivity.dependency<T, R>(resolve: (T) -> R): Lazy<R>`